osmose-model/osmose-conda/README.md

 - Click on `Environments` and on the `Create` button.
 Select `R` and deselect `Python`
 - In the `Channels` box, make sure that both `Defaults` and `Conda-Forge` are available.
 - Select all the packages listed in the above and which are not installed yet, then click on `Apply`
-- Run RStudio from the `Home` of your newly created environment.